LeanVibe/agent-hive/API_REFERENCE.md

 # API Reference

+**📋 Implementation Status**: This API reference documents both implemented and planned functionality.
+See status markers for current availability.

-Comprehensive API documentation for LeanVibe Agent Hive - the production-ready multi-agent orchestration system with advanced coordination capabilities.
+Comprehensive API documentation for LeanVibe Agent Hive - the multi-agent orchestration system with advanced coordination capabilities.

 ## Table of Contents